 In an effort to create more inclusive courses, instructors may elect to integrate authors with non-conforming gender identities into their course.
 While integrating a wider array of voices is an important component of creating more gender-inclusive course content, doing so without giving full consideration to how these voices contribute to, and enhance, the course learning goals is often confusing for students.
 Moreover, when the value of these additional voices is unclear, students may misdirect their attention and miss the learning potential.

 Incorporating gender non-conforming voices into course materials can be an important tool for unpacking students’ assumptions about gender identity and expression.
 However, it is essential that instructors include these texts with a clear sense of how they relate to the broader course objectives and goals.
 Moreover, it is imperative that instructors explicitly communicate these connections to students.

 In cases where students are unclear about the relevance of these readings to broader course goals, students’ existing assumptions about gender may be reaffirmed.
 Moreover, failing to account for how gender non-conforming voices enhance course learning goals may actually hinder efforts to cultivate a more gender-inclusive classroom.

 |See the Vanderbilt Center for Teaching’s teaching guide titled “Difficult Dialogues” which provides instruction about how to think carefully about how difficult topics connect with your subject area and course learning goals.|

-Integrate non-conforming gender topics into courses that are seemingly unrelated to gender
+Integrating non-conforming gender topics into courses that are seemingly unrelated to gender

 Instructors in Science, Technology, Engineering and Mathematics (STEM) classrooms may believe that the content of the courses they lead are less amenable to acknowledging the fluidity of gender identity.
 Given this assumption, instructors in these disciplines may fail to fully consider the range of ways that gender identity affects the learning environment in classroom spaces.